psv-plugins-archive/nopslock/README.md

 Blocks Offical Apps & Homebrew from locking the home button.

-Please dont complain if you corrupt anything becuase you hit PS while installing shit or something.
+Dont complain if you corrupt anything because you closed vitashell while its installing something.
-Thanks :3